HEEHRA in New York: Rebate Amounts, Income Limits, and Application Timeline

 [ATOMIC_ANSWER_BLOCK]: NYSERDA requires HEEHRA contractors to be registered in their approved network, carry appropriate licensing and insurance, complete HEEHRA-specific training, and meet quality installation standards.
 Homeowners must use these registered contractors to receive point-of-sale rebates.

-Stacking HEEHRA with Existing NYSERDA Programs
+Stacking HEEHRA with NYSERDA Clean Heat

 Stacking strategy: The recommended approach is to apply NYSERDA's existing program incentives first, then apply HEEHRA rebates to the remaining balance.
 You cannot exceed your total project cost in combined incentives, but strategic ordering maximizes your total benefit.